-According to the most recently survey results (Raised Bog Monitoring Project 2013 (Fernandez et al.)) Active Raised Bog covers 28.07ha (8.68%) of the high bog area.
+Prior to the Living Bog, survey results (Raised Bog Monitoring Project 2013 (Fernandez et al.)) showed Active Raised Bog covers 28.07ha (8.68%) of the high bog area.
 High quality Active Raised Bog consists of both central ecotope and active flush.
 High quality Active Raised Bog comprises only 4.12ha, consisting of both central ecotope (2.74ha) and active flushes (1.38ha).
 The micro-topography of central ecotope consists of pools, low hummocks, high hummocks, hollows and lawns, and the wet ground is mostly very soft to quaking.

 Total Sphagnum cover is in the range of 76-90%.

 Sphagnum Cuspidatum on a healthy section of high bog